JaneliaSciComp/claude-howto/README.md

 ## Exercise 1: Bug Fixing

-Paste this into prompt into Claude Code:
+Paste this prompt into Claude Code:
 ```
 Clone this project and get it running: https://github.com/google/neuroglancer
 Then add a button to the top right (to the right of Edit JSON State) which